learn-co-curriculum/hs-oo-cash-register/README.md

 Build out **four more methods** of your choice for your cash register.
 Think about what functionality would be useful.
 Maybe you want to build out a `give_change` method that will give a customer change if they don't have the exact amount of money for an item.
 Or maybe you want the register to print a receipt by `puts`ing the details of the transaction.
 How would you build a `print_receipt` method?

 ### Bonus
+Go to `amazon_transaction_spec.rb` and uncomment the extra tests.
+Each bonus increases in difficulty and cover new concepts we haven't taught you in class yet.
+If you've made it to the bonuses then you already know how to build the business logic or back-end of an app.
+Hooray!
+These provide just a little extra push if you're looking for even more of a challenge.

-Build a method called `void_last_transaction` that will remove the last transaction from the total.
+Bonus 1: Build a method called `void_last_transaction` that will remove the last transaction from the total.
 You'll need to make an additional attribute accessor and keep track of that last transaction amount somehow.
 Hint: in what method of the class are you working with an individual item?

+Bonus 2: Amazon keeps a history of it's user's transactions so they can access them later in case the customer needs a refund or wants to see past purchases.
+For this challenge, you'll need to add a randomly generated numeric code as an attribute to the transaction.
+Then, you'll need to use a class variable to store each transaction's code so Amazon can easily look up each transaction later.

+Bonus 3: Want to make your cash register even more realistic?
+We can use Ruby to write text into different types of files.
+So instead of printing to the screen you could write a print_receipt method that can actaully put the transaction details in a receipt.txt file, which your customers can print out or save. to complete this bonus you'll need to do a bit of research on how to do this (hint: look up File is a built-in Ruby class!)

 ***And that's all folks!*** You've successfully built an object-oriented cash register!